mukeshsundar23/Automatic-Number-Plate-Recognition-using-YOLOV8/README.md

 1. After YOLOv8 detects license plates in an image, crop the license plate region.
 2. Save the cropped license plate region as an image file.
-3. Use Tesseract to perform text extraction on the saved image file: import tesserocr from PIL import Image
+3. Use Tesseract to perform text extraction on the saved image file.

-#Load the cropped license plate region

-plate_image = Image.open("path/to/cropped_plate_image.jpg")

-#Perform text extraction using Tesseract

-extracted_text = tesserocr.image_to_text(plate_image)

-print(extracted_text)

 Remember that this is just a general guide, and depending on your specific use case and environment, some details might differ.
 Always refer to the official documentation of YOLOv8 and Tesseract for more information and troubleshooting.